FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Federated Semi-Supervised Node Classification

-Applying GCNs in the federated setting immediately raises a challenge.
 As seen from (\ref{equ:gcn_node_central}), in order to find the embedding of the $i$-th node in the $l$-th layer, we need the previous layer's embedding $\bm{h}_j^{(l)}$ for all neighbors of node $i$.
-In the federated setting, however, some of these neighbors may be located at other clients, and thus their embeddings must be iteratively sent to the client that contains node $i$ for each layer at every training round. \citet{he2021fedgraphnn} ignore these neighbors, considering only $G_k$ and $E_k$ in training the model, while~\citet{scardapane2020distributed,wan2022bns,zhang2021subgraph} require such communication, which may lead to high overhead and privacy costs.
+In the federated setting, however, some of these neighbors may be located at other clients, and thus their embeddings must be iteratively sent to the client that contains node $i$ for each layer at every training round. \citet{he2021fedgraphnn} ignore these neighbors, considering only $\mathcal{G}_k$ and $\mathcal{E}_k$ in training the model, while~\citet{scardapane2020distributed,wan2022bns,zhang2021subgraph} require such communication, which may lead to high overhead and privacy costs.
 FedGCN provides a communication-efficient method to account for these neighbors.